JieunKwon/WhatIsJDBC/README.md

-> The JDBC API uses a driver manager and database-specific drivers to provide transparent connectivity to heterogeneous databases.
+> The JDBC API uses a driver manager and database-specific drivers

+    to provide transparent connectivity to heterogeneous databases.
     The JDBC driver manager ensures that the correct driver is used to access each data source.
     The driver manager is capable of supporting multiple concurrent drivers connected to multiple heterogeneous databases.

+> JDBC Architecture

+    Application -> JDBC -> Driver -> DB

+    - Java code calss JDBC library
+    - JDBC loads a driver
+    - Driver can find a particular database

 # Common JDBC Components

 > DriverManager: